 Cerner/CST – Conversations that Matter to Physicians – Dr. Victor Leung

-Engages physicians from three Health Authorities (VCH, PHSA, and PHC) to understand how Cerner/CST will change the workplace.
-A coordinated list of priorities shared by all physicians to improve the system will be the main goal of this project.
-For full report, please contact firstname.lastname@example.org
+A project engaging physicians from three Health Authorities (VCH, PHSA, and PHC) to understand how Cerner/CST will change the workplace.
+The main goal was to create a coordinated list of priorities shared by all physicians to improve the system.
+For the full report, please contact firstname.lastname@example.org

 Enhancing Physician Input into Development and Review of Interdisciplinary and Nursing Practice Standards – Dr. Martin Trotter